splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 ## zPages

 [zPages](https://github.com/open-telemetry/opentelemetry-collector/blob/main/extension/zpagesextension/README.md) are an in-process alternative to external exporters.
-When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested.
-Super useful to ensure the collector is running as expected.
+When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested. zPages is an extremely useful diagnostic feature to ensure the collector is running as expected.

 {{% notice style="tip" %}}
 Install a text-based web browser (or use your local browser using the instance IP address)